Education

 What is the purpose of an infographic syllabus?

-1. It’s a contract that clarifies rules and sets expectations, lays out the responsibilities for students and teachers, and summarizes the plan for late assignments, attendance, grading, and other class procedures.
+1. It’s a document that clarifies rules, sets expectations, lays out the responsibilities for students and instructors, and summarizes the plan for late coursework, attendance, grading, and other procedures.

-2. It’s also a permanent record – it describes the course’s name, instructor, number of credits given, the level, and what’s covered during the semester.
+2. It’s also a permanent record in writing – it describes the course’s name, discipline, instructor, number of credits given, the level, and what’s covered in a semester.

 Do students prefer an infographic syllabus?